Leaves and Blossoms Along the Way by Mary Oliver

 ― Mary Oliver in Felicity

-Contemplate the image.
+Contemplate the Image.
 You may try a similar exercise with the image above.
-What do you notice?
-What do you wonder?
-Are you drawn to the image?
-Do you resist it?

 Would you like some company or gentle guidance as you listen for wisdom and explore new ways of engaging with your soul?
 Kirsten offers spacious accompaniment and trauma-informed spiritual direction.
 I’d love to hear what’s stirring in you and meet with you for a free exploration session.